 Tips to Avoid Sales Funnel Mistakes

 Creating a highly effective funnel can be challenging, but it’s worth it in terms of results.
-Lots of B2B marketers make mistakes, and this can end up costing them sales.
+Many B2B marketers make mistakes, which can end up costing them sales.

 If you want to improve results, you should: